mkora/GitHub-profile/README.md

   Note: Use GET method to retrieve data

-  Note: For a local copy call http://localhost:3030/api/
+  Note: For a local copy browse to http://localhost:3030/api/

   - Call **user/:username** to GitHub user profile info